Just when you thought it was safe to go back in the concert hall… Lockdown 2 💥

 as to how the current situation will pan out, this may be extended as and when.

 good, but this contains within itself much of the explanation why it has taken

 so long for Rishi Sunak to lay out the government’s measures for such an important

 The clue is in how to work out how much grant you can expect.
 80% of ‘trading profits’ (that means net income to you and me), seems a clear enough sum, but the question is how will this be calculated?

-But first things first.
+first.
 The initial question must be: who can apply?
-How is self-employment defined?
+How is self-employment

 you have submitted an Income Tax Self Assessment tax return for the tax year 2018/19